303

 Pressure testing and gas leak detection

-Gas pressure testing and gas leak detection are two important processes in industries and other technical contexts to ensure that pipelines, vessels and other pressurised systems are safe and leak-proof.
-Gas testing is a method for testing the compressive strength of pipelines and vessels.
-The process involves injecting gas, usually air or nitrogen, into the system to increase the pressure to a level that exceeds the expected working pressure.
-This is done to identify any weak points or leaks in the system.
+Gas testing and gas leak detection are two important processes in industries and other technical contexts to ensure that pipelines, tanks, vessels and other pressurised systems meet set requirements and are leak-proof.
+Gas testing is a method for testing and ensuring the strength of, for example, pipelines, tanks and vessels.
+The process involves pressurising the system with gas, usually air or nitrogen.
+The pressure is increased to a set test pressure as the expected working pressure.
+This is done to identify ensure the strength and detect any leaks in the system.

-During the pressurisation test, the pressure is carefully monitored and if any indication of excessive load or leakage is detected, action can be taken before the system is commissioned.
-After a successful pressure test and verification of system integrity, the system can be commissioned with confidence.
+During the pressurisation test, the pressure is closely monitored and if any indication of excessive load or leakage is detected, action can be taken before the system is put into service.
+After successful pressurisation and verification of system integrity, the system can be handed over for further commissioning.

-At Power Heat, we have a long and documented experience from test pressure with gas and pressure testing with gas and liquid.
-Test pressure with gas and leak detection is part of the control elements that are carried out during non-destructive testing of e.g.
+We at Power Heat have a long and documented experience of gas and liquid pressure testing.
+Pressure testing, tightness control and leak detection are part of the control steps that are carried out during non-destructive testing of e.g.

-Gas pressure testing is done to ensure that pipelines and pressure vessels meet the calculated strength requirements.
-Testing by gas pressurisation is a hazardous operation because it is not possible to be certain that the device will hold.
-Because of these risks, there are regulations for testing with positive or negative pressure (AFS 2006:8).
+Pressure testing is done to make sure that pipelines and pressure vessels fulfil the calculated strength requirements.
+Testing by pressurisation with gas is a risky operation because it is not possible to be sure that the device will hold.
+Because of these risks, there are regulations for testing with overpressure or underpressure (AFS 2023: 13 Chapter 12).

 The test equipment, together with risk assessment and the competence of the test personnel, is an important and central part of the regulation.
 According to the regulation, all organisations that use gas pressurisation as a test method must be accredited by Swedac.
 The regulation applies to the safety of both their own staff and other people.
 The Swedish Work Environment Authority is the regulatory authority.